alma/widgets/documentation.md

 ## Plan option: `Plan`

 You can customize the displayed plans with this parameter.
-You can hide a plan that would be displayed otherwise by adding the other plans with those information:
+You can hide a plan that would be displayed otherwise by adding the other plans with this information:

 - installmentsCount: `number` [required]: